-Warren B. Kanders, 64, has served as our Chief Executive Officer, Executive Chairman and as one of our directors since April 2012.
+Warren B. Kanders, 65, has served as our Chief Executive Officer, Executive Chairman and as one of our directors since April 2012.
 Since June 2002 and December 2002, respectively, Mr. Kanders has served as a director and as Executive Chairman of Clarus Corporation, a NASDAQ listed company focused on the outdoor and consumer industries.
 From January 1996 until its sale to BAE Systems plc ("BAE Systems") on July 31, 2007, Mr. Kanders served as the Chairman of the Board of Directors, and from April 2003 as the Chief Executive Officer, of Armor Holdings, Inc. ("Armor Holdings"), formerly a New York Stock Exchange-listed company and a manufacturer and supplier of military vehicles, armored vehicles, and safety and survivability products and systems to the aerospace and defense, public safety, homeland security, and commercial markets.
 Mr. Kanders received an A.B. degree in Economics from Brown University.
 Based upon Mr. Kanders' role as Chief Executive Officer of the Company, service as a chairman and a director of a wide range of other public companies, financial background and education, as well as his extensive investment, capital raising, acquisition and operating expertise, the Company believes that Mr. Kanders has the requisite set of skills to serve as a Board member of the Company.

-Nicholas Sokolow, 72, has served as one of our directors since July 2012.
+Nicholas Sokolow, 73, has served as one of our directors since July 2012.
 Since June 2002, Mr. Sokolow has served as a director and has been designated as the "lead independent director" since June 2016 of Clarus Corporation, a NASDAQ listed company focused on the outdoor and consumer industries.
 From January 1996 until its sale to BAE on July 31, 2007, Mr. Sokolow served as a member of the Board of Directors of Armor Holdings.
-Mr. Sokolow served as a member of the Board of Directors of Armor Holdings.
-Mr. Sokolow served as a member of the Board of Directors of Armor Holdings.
 Mr. Sokolow served as a member of the Board of Directors of Armor Holdings.
 Mr. Sokolow served as a member 2009.
 From 2007 until December 31, 2014, Mr. Sokolow practiced law at the firm of Lebow & Sokolow LLP.
 From 1994 to 2007, Mr. Sokolow was a partner at the law firm of Sokolow, Carreras & Partners.
 From June 1973 until October 1994, Mr. Sokolow was an associate and partner at the law firm of Coudert Brothers.
 Mr. Sokolow graduated with Economics and Finance degrees from the Institut D'Etudes Politiques, a Law degree from the Faculte de Droit and a Masters of Comparative Law degree from the University of Michigan.
 Mr. Sokolow is also an honorary member of the French Bar.
 Based upon Mr. Sokolow's role as the chairperson of the nominating/corporate governance committee of the Company's Board of Directors, education, legal background involving mergers and acquisitions, corporate governance expertise and extensive experience serving as a member of the boards of directors and committees of other public companies, the Company believes that Mr. Sokolow has the requisite set of skills to serve as a Board or Board committee member of the Company.